 Here are a few examples.

 A website is like a puzzle.
-All of the pieces have to come together to tell a larger story.
-But each piece must make sense on its own because there's no telling which part of the puzzle people will play first.
-How do you write a story where there is no defined beginning, middle or end?
-By focusing on the user’s experience.
+All of the pieces have to fit together to tell a larger story.
+But unlike a puzzle, each piece must also make sense on its own.
+You have to write a story where there is no defined beginning, middle or end.

-I’ve written and Creative Directed all kinds of websites, from simple blogs to complex, transactional sites, taking the same approach to each and every one.
-I focus on what people want to do and then try to provide the simplest, most intuitive way for them to do it.
+I’ve written and Creative Directed all kinds of websites, from simple blogs to complex, e-commerce sites, taking the same approach to each and every one.
+I focus on what people want to do and give them the simplest, most intuitive way to do it.

 Here are just a few of the sites I've worked on thus far.